Course Description

 • Finally, articulate expression is need to convey your ideas informatively and convincingly.
 Grammar, punctuation, and word choice all contribute to an excellent essay.

-For helpful hints on essay writing and citation formats, consult the SFU Library's Citation Guide (Adobe pdf format), or the Political Science Department's Essay Writing Guidelines.
+For helpful hints on essay writing and citation formats, consult the SFU Library's Writing and Style Guides information, or the Political Science Department's Essay Writing Guidelines.

-You are encouraged to include material from electronic sources such as the Internet or reference CD-ROM in the SFU library's collection.
-However, please try to avoid using information from encyclopaedias - both electronic and book format.
-If you do use electronic sources, you will find it helpful to consult this Citation Guide for Electronic Sources.
+You are encouraged to include material from electronic sources such as government publications or academic journal articles found through the SFU library's website.
+However, you should avoid using information from encyclopaedias - both electronic and book format.

 Chose one of the following topics and answer the questions posed: